 NORDEN focuses on cooperating and engaging in dialogue with suppliers to ensure decent social, economic, ethical and environmental conditions.

-NORDEN has in collaboration with the International Marine Purchasing Association (IMPA) and the Danish shipowner J.Lauritzen created a Responsible Supply

-Chain Management system called IMPA ACT.
-The system is based i.a. on the general principles contained in the UN Global Compact, the UN Guiding Principles on Business and Human Rights and the International Bill of Human Rights.
-IMPA ACT contains among other things a Supplier Code of Conduct, a Supplier Self Assessment Questionnaire, an implementation plan, as well as a common database.
+In collaboration with the International Marine Purchasing Association (IMPA) and the Danish shipowner J.Lauritzen, NORDEN has created a Responsible Supply Chain Management system called IMPA ACT.
+The system is among other things based on the general principles contained in the UN Global Compact, the UN Guiding Principles on Business and Human Rights and the International Bill of Human Rights, IMPA ACT contains among other things a Supplier Code of Conduct, a Supplier Self Assessment Questionnaire, an implementation plan, as well as a common database.
 The latter enables us to access information regarding suppliers that have already been through the process and are in compliance with the Supplier Code of Conduct, as well as suppliers that are currently in the process.
-As many shipping companies share the same suppliers, creating a standardised system to ensure compliance throughout the industry will decrease bureaucracy both for suppliers, who will not have to spend time adhering to countless Codes of Conducts, and for shipping companies, who will be able to benefit from their peers' assessment of common suppliers.
+As many shipping companies share the same suppliers, creating a standardised system to ensure compliance throughout the industry will reduce bureaucracy both for suppliers, who will not have to spend time adhering to countless Codes of Conducts, and for shipping companies, who will be able to benefit from their peers' assessment of common suppliers.
 The engagement strategy is based on dialogue and mutual development.
 Both NORDEN and the supplier should develop and implement the following 3 processes within human and labour rights, environment and anti-corruption: a policy statement, due diligence and remediation.

-In 2013, NORDEN engaged in dialogue with 5 first-tier suppliers, which was the target set for 2013.
+In 2014, NORDEN continued engaging with the 5 suppliers chosen in 2013 as well as started engaging with 5 new first-tier suppliers, which was the target set for 2014.
 These suppliers were selected based on spend, dependency and frequency.
-They all receive the Supplier Code of Conduct and the Self Assessment Questionnaire where the processes required within among other things the environment are explained.
+They all received the Supplier Code of Conduct and the Self Assessment Questionnaire where the processes required within i.a. the environment are explained.
 Within the environmental area, we expect suppliers to establish processes that cover all significant impacts on the external environment (including energy, natural resources, air, water, land and soil, noise, odour, waste, chemicals etc.) and supports the principles in the Rio Declaration on Environment and Development.

-More specifically, they should ensure processes for:

-- Air emissions and impact on global warming (greenhouse gases); - Impact on the ozone layer (Montreal Protocol Annexes) - Prohibition of use of certain materials and substances, including safe handling/transport of dangerous substances; - Distance to residential neighbourhoods for production sites; - Soil, ground water and surface water contamination - Treatment and reduction of waste water; - Water consumption and leakage; - 'Eco-efficiency', consumption of raw materials, and consumption of energy; - Export of waste and re-use of material: - Subsidising of environmental projects (e. g. protection of the rainforest etc.). - Use and handling of GMOs (Genetically Modified Organisms); - Animal welfare. - Bio-Diversity: conservation, impact on diversity, use of genetic material, technology transfer. - The Precautionary Principle (Do not let scientific doubt about negative environmental impacts of a given action stop you from preventing and mitigating such possible impacts).
+More specifically, suppliers should ensure processes for: • Air emissions and impact on global warming (greenhouse gases); • Impact on the ozone layer (Montreal Protocol Annexes) • Prohibition of use of certain materials and substances, including safe handling/transport of dangerous substances; • Distance to residential neighbourhoods for production sites; • Soil, ground water and surface water contamination • Treatment and reduction of waste water; • Water consumption and leakage; • 'Eco-efficiency', consumption of raw materials, and consumption of energy; • Export of waste and re-use of material; • Subsidising of environmental projects (e. g. protection of the rainforest etc.). • Use and handling of GMOs (Genetically Modified Organisms); • Animal welfare. • Bio-Diversity: conservation, impact on diversity, use of genetic material, technology transfer. • The Precautionary Principle (Do not let scientific doubt about negative environmental impacts of a given action stop you from preventing and mitigating such possible impacts).
 The engagement process is successful when the supplier has established the relevant processes within the areas of environment, anti-corruption and human and labour rights.
 This will be visible through reports, documentation and audits from the suppliers which support the fact that they have created relevant processes.